apache/doris/docs/en/docs/query-acceleration/statistics.md

 +--------+--------------+----------------------------+-------------+-----------------+----------+---------------+---------+----------------------+----------+---------------+
 ```

-- To view `example_tbl` statistical task information for a table, use the following syntax:
+- To view `example_tbl` statistics job information for a table, use the following syntax:

 ```SQL
 mysql> SHOW ANALYZE stats_test.example_tbl;